Does a Finished Basement Add Value to a Home?

 Should I Finish My Basement?

-Then there’s the value of the living area you create there.
+- Then there’s the value of the living area you create there.
 A general purpose playroom or living room is generally appealing.
 Adding more bedrooms is always a plus.
-If you put in a personal movie theater or craft room, don’t expect to see the 70% ROI for the project you’d otherwise receive.
+If you put in a personal movie theater or craft room, don’t expect to see the 70% return on investment (ROI) for the project you’d otherwise receive.
 The ROI of the project also depends on the type of finished basement.

-Note that the longer you intend to live in the home and utilize the new living space, the less the ROI of the entire project matters.
-If it lets you stay in your current home for a few years more instead of moving to a bigger one, the answer is probably yes, you should finish your basement as long as it is done right.
+- Note that the longer you intend to live in the home and utilize the new living space, the less the ROI of the entire project matters.
+If it lets you stay in your current home for a few years more instead of moving to a bigger one, the answer is probably yes, you should finish your basement as long as you do it right.

 The 3 Main Types of Finished Basements

-What Is the Return on Investment for a Finished Basement?
+What Is the Return on Investment (ROI) for a Finished Basement?

 The average return on investment for a finished basement is two thirds to three quarters of the cost to remodel the basement.
 Try to do it yourself or take shortcuts, and the ROI is more likely fifty percent of the renovation cost or less.